danielmfreitas/danielmfreitas.github.io/source/index.md

 ---
 <script type="text/javascript" src="https://apis.google.com/js/plusone.js"></script>

-## Join the battle on June 6th 2014 ##
+## Alpha test is LIVE! ##

-The alpha versin of Iron Battles releases June 6th 2014.
-Get ready!
+The alpha version of Iron Battles is live.
 We need your support.
 To participate, just head out to our community on Google+.
+See details below.

 ##Join our Alpha test!##

 Iron Battles is currently under development.
-If you'd like to participate in the Android alpha testing phase, just head to our [Iron Battles Alpha Testers](https://plus.google.com/u/1/communities/103103676301107091838) community on Google+ and you be able to install it directly from Google Play once alpha testing begins.
+If you'd like to participate in the Android alpha testing phase, just head to our [Iron Battles Alpha Testers](https://plus.google.com/u/1/communities/103103676301107091838) community on Google+ and you be able to install it directly from Google Play.

 <div class="g-community" data-href="https://plus.google.com/communities/103103676301107091838"></div>